After years of questioning your gender, you’ve finally decided to begin your transition.

-If you send your voice too high, it can seem a little off to the people you’re speaking to.
+But as well, if you send your voice too high, it can seem a little off to the people you’re speaking to.

 It’s difficult to put a finger on this quality specifically, other than to say it seems unnatural.

-On top of that, there are women with deeper voices who still sound unmistakably like women – consider Cher, Toni Braxton, and Kathleen Turner.
+On top of that, there are cis women with deeper voices who still sound unmistakably like women – consider Cher, Toni Braxton, and Kathleen Turner.

 So what’s the differentiator?

 Many factors influence the way your voice sounds.